 • Maintain your RV roof by regularly inspecting and recoating it.

-Read Also: How to repair hole in roof shingles?
+Read Also: How to repair rotted roof trusses?

 Preventive Maintenance: Tips to Avoid RV Roof Damage